What is a Network Operating System?

 - Creating and managing user accounts on the network.

-- Controlling access of resources on network.
+- Controlling access to resources on the network.

 - Provide communication services between the devices on the network.

-- Monitor and troubleshoot network.
+- Monitor and troubleshoot the network.

 - Configuring and Managing the resources on the network.